 iv. is required to be disclosed by the Supplier to comply with applicable laws, to defend or prosecute litigation, or to comply with governmental regulations, provided that the Supplier provides prior written notice of such disclosure to Agent and takes reasonable and lawful actions to avoid and/or minimize the degree of such disclosure.

-4. NON-COMPETITION

-Supplier agrees that during the term of the Contracts, and for a period of one year after its termination of the last Contract, Supplier will not, without the express written consent of Agent, on its own behalf or on behalf of any other person or entity, directly or indirectly market natural gas supplies to the clients of Agent who are served in connection with the Contracts.

 5. REMEDIES

 a) Enforcement.
-It is recognized that damages, in the event of breach of the covenants herein would be difficult, if not impossible, to ascertain and it is therefore agreed that Agent, in addition to and without limiting any other remedy or right which Agent may have, shall have the right to obtain preliminary and permanent injunctive relief enjoining such breach issued against the undersigned by a court of competent jurisdiction.
+It is recognized that damages, in the event of breach of the covenants herein would be difficult, if not impossible, to ascertain and it is therefore agreed that the Parties, in addition to and without limiting any other remedy or right which the Parties may have, shall have the right to obtain preliminary and permanent injunctive relief enjoining such breach issued against the undersigned by a court of competent jurisdiction; provided, notwithstanding any other provision herein, the Parties agree that neither Party shall be liable for punitive or exemplary damages, whether founded in tort, contract or otherwise, in respect of the disclosure or use of any information furnished to it by another Party hereto under this agreement.

-b) Damages.
-In the event damages are ascertainable, Agent may commence legal action for such damages against the Supplier for any violation of the promises and covenants contained herein, in addition to any other legal remedies which may be available to Agent against the Supplier.
-The Supplier understands that Agent intends vigorously to seek legal recourse for any violation of this Agreement.

-c) Attorney Fees.
-The prevailing party shall be entitled to recover its reasonable costs including attorney fees before trial, at trial or on appeal in connection with the enforcement of this Agreement.
+b) Attorney Fees.
+The prevailing Party shall be entitled to recover its reasonable costs including attorney fees before trial, at trial or on appeal in connection with the enforcement of this Agreement.

+6. TERM

+This Agreement shall terminate upon the termination of the Participation Agreement.

+7. ARBITRATION

+Except with respect to a Party’s right to specific performance as set forth in Section 5a), any dispute relating to this Agreement shall be resolved by binding arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
+Each party shall select one arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either Party and does not have a direct or indirect interest in either Party or the subject matter of the arbitration.
+While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present relationships with the party that appointed such arbitrator.

-6. MISCELLANEOUS
+8. MISCELLANEOUS

 a) Governing Law.
-This Agreement shall be governed by and interpreted in accordance with the laws of the state of Washington.
+This Agreement shall be governed by and interpreted in accordance with the laws of the state of New York.

 b) Waiver.
 The waiver by Agent of a breach or default of any provision in this Agreement by the Supplier shall not be construed as a waiver of any succeeding breach of the same or any other provision, nor shall any delay or omission on the part of Agent to exercise or avail itself of any right, power, or privilege that it has or may have hereunder operate as a waiver of any right, power, or privilege by Agent.